-This rapid shift has increased congestion on major roadways and illustrates the importance of transportation agencies coordinating to improve the usability and speed of interregional public transportation.
-Currently, each of the mega-regional transit lines carry more than 1 million passengers annually, and ridership growth is especially strong on the routes serving the Northern San Joaquin Valley.71
+This rapid shift has increased congestion on major roadways and illustrates the need for transportation agencies coordinating to improve the usability and speed of interregional public transportation.
+Currently, each of the mega-regional transit lines carry more than 1 million passengers annually, and ridership growth is especially strong on the routes serving the Northern San Joaquin Valley.